Akarsh0809/MIDTERM_AK/readme.md

 python3 main.py
 ```

 c.
-The above command will start the app and asks you to enter the prompt menu to display the menu.
-From there you can select the option you want to interact with and after that command operation is done it will again as you to enter menu again so that you can choose the option to interact with.
-This goes on till you select exit from the menu.
+The aforementioned command launches the application and prompts you to enter the menu in order to see it.
+You can then choose the option you wish to interact with, and once the command operation is complete, you will be prompted to enter the menu once more to select the option to interact with.
+This continues until you choose to quit the menu.